 Turn up the heat this summer with this striking pendant.
 Indian Moss agate is my favorite semi-precious gemstone, and what better way to accentuate it then with a cuttle bone casting silver accent?
 This piece has an tourmaline bead riveted to the top of a sterling decoration and a rich looking orange pear shaped faceted citrine hanging below.
 Price $245.

-This commissioned piece from October 2015 is a good example of how existing jewelry can be turned into something new.
-In this piece, Ron had a green stone tigereye ring that broke at the shank.
-We came up with a fun solution to use the tigereye stone in a sterling silver pendant that could open up, revealing a small space, perfect for hiding something secret in.
-Since the tigereye is shaped like a skull, we added a cross bone design to where the secret box snaps shut.
-I even added a hinge to the bail at the top to make it moveable, so almost ‘flutters in the wind’.
-Yo HO Yo HO!
-A pirates life for… Ron!
+This commissioned piece is a good example of how existing jewelry can be turned into something new!
+My customer had a large green tigereye stone ring that broke at the shank.
+We came up with a fun solution to use the stone as the centerpiece for a sterling silver box pendant, that could open up!
+When opened, the hinge allows the pendant to reveal a small space.
+It’s perfect for hiding secret pirate treasure!

 Mermaids love to show off their treasures!
 This sterling silver mermaid pendant is about 1 ½ inches long with a seashell bail and holds a most precious gift from the sea; a 6.5 mm round pinkish pearl.
 Priced at $160.